2022 UST Growling Tigers basketball team

-The 2022 UST Growling Tigers men's basketball team represented University of Santo Tomas in the 85th season of the University Athletic Association of the Philippines.
+The 2022 UST Growling Tigers men's basketball team represented the University of Santo Tomas in the 85th season of the University Athletic Association of the Philippines.
 The men's basketball tournament for the academic year 2022-23 began on October 1, 2022, and the host school for the season was Adamson University.

 The Tigers finished eighth and last at the end of the double round-robin eliminations, winning only one game against 13 losses as they tied the team's worst record in the Final Four era.
 UST won their opening match against the Adamson Falcons before going on a 13-game losing streak to end the season.

 They had an average losing margin of 15.3 points against a single 9-point win for the entire season.
-Four of their losses were by blowouts, with three in the first round against the De La Salle Green Archers, the Ateneo Blue Eagles, and the UP Fighting Maroons by 20, 27, and 25 points respectively; and one more in the second round when they lost to the UE Red Warriors by 30 points.
+Four of their losses were by blowouts, with three in the first round against the De La Salle Green Archers, the Ateneo Blue Eagles, and the UP Fighting Maroons by 20, 27, and 25 points respectively.
+They also lost to the UE Red Warriors by 30 points in the second round.

 Sophomore guard Nic Cabañero emerged as the season's scoring leader with an average of 17.6 points per game.
 He recorded the league's highest single-game score of 33 points in their season-opener against Adamson on October 1, 2022.
 Starting center Adama Faye led the league in rebounds with an average of 12.2 boards per game to go with his 11.4 points per game for a double-double average.

 Roster

-UST has listed Ivan Callum and Trevor Valera on their reserve list, where either player can be activated to replace players who would test positive for COVID-19.
+UST has listed Ivanne Callum and Trevor Valera on their reserve list, where either player can be activated to replace players who would test positive for COVID-19.